ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 # Scenario File Creation

 The monoDrive Scenario Editor allows users to create their own scenarios by controlling various different aspects of AI vehicle behavior.
-There are two types of files that can be created: the trajectory file for Replay Mode and the scenario file for Closed loop mode.
+The scenario file is used when running the Simulator and/or the Scenario Editor in closed loop mode.

 <div class="img_container">
   <video width=650px height=480px muted autoplay loop>